Mihiro1ll1/sono-in-nz/page/profile.md

 ---

 Thank you for visiting my blog!

-Hello I am Sono, who will be coming to New Zealand from December 2023 for a working holiday.
+I am Sono, who will be coming to New Zealand from December 2023 for a working holiday.

 I am 29 years old man.